 Community Resource Officer

 The Community Resource Officer (CRO) is responsible for most of the public relations functions for the Police Department.
-These functions include the instruction of the D.A.R.E classes, coordinating youth service programs, such as The Alternative, dealing with the speed trailer, arranging speakers and handling station tours.
+These functions include the instruction of the D.A.R.E classes, coordinating youth service programs, such as The Alternative, arranging speakers and handling station tours.

 Officer Dion Olson completed his initial D.A.R.E.
 (Drug Abuse Resistance Education) Instructor Training at the Missouri State Highway Patrol Academy in 2002.
 This course is recognized as one of the most intense, demanding, and rewarding experiences offered to Law Enforcement Officers who are dedicated to the care, and education of our community’s children.